Updated January 2018

 Purchasing a new home is very exciting and worth all the effort to get you there.
 Whether you are purchasing a brand new build or looking for a new style of home, there are so many options out there for you to choose from.
 We are here to help you learn more about mortgages and decide with your budget the best housing option for you.

 Click on the link to fill out a few questions to help us offer you competitive rates on home loans.
 We encourage you to fill out a few questions so we can connect you with the best lender for you to get you moving into your new home!

 Choosing the Right Property for You

 Choices choices, too many choices!
 It can sometimes feel overwhelming trying to find the right property for you, but we are here to help you narrow down our options.
 Many factors come into play when picking your new home.
 You need to look at your budget to determine how much you can realistically afford, where you would like to live location wise, the style of home you are drawn to, and how much space in your new home that you would like.
 There are several property types that may be available for you depending on your location.

 Condos are usually more affordable, have reduced maintenance, and is good for homeowners who are looking for less space.

 These are great options that are affordable and great for someone looking for a smaller home.
 They tend to be more environmentally friendly as well which is an added perk.

-These are home with two to four different units which is good for large families that need extra space or for homeowners that want to rent out the extra space and generate an income from their home.
+These are homes with two to four different units which are good for large families that need extra space or for homeowners that want to rent out the extra space and generate an income from their home.